opasaskek/opasaskek/README.md

 ## About Me

-I am a frontend developer and a software engineering student.
-I am passionate about creating user-friendly and visually appealing web applications.
-My goal is to continuously learn and improve my skills in the field of frontend development.
+I am a student of the software engineering.
+I am passionate about creating user-friendly and visually appealing web applications, game developing and manage projects.
+My goal is to continuously learn and improve my skills in the field of game development.

 ## Skills